fbef0102/Game-Private_Plugin/Plugin_插件/Spitter_Spitter/L4D2_Spitter_Supergirl/readme.md

 	None
 </details>

-* Details
-	* <b>Acidic Bile ability</b> - Survivors that have wandered into an acid pool have a chance of being splashed with bile and attracting common infected.
-	* <b>Acid Swipe ability</b> - The Spitter uses her acid coated fingers to swipe at a Survivor, causing damage over time as the wound burns.
-	* <b>Hydra Strike ability</b> - Allows to fire off a second spit rapidly after the Spitter uses ability.
-	* <b>Sticky Goo ability</b> - Any Survivor standing inside a pool of Spit will be stuck in the goo and find it harder to move out quickly.
-	* <b>Super Girl Protect ability</b> - When the Spitter is prepared to launch a spit, the Spitter is invulnerable.
-(God Mode)
-	* <b>Super Girl Speed ability</b> - The Spitters feet increasing movement speed for a brief period while using their ability.
-	* <b>Acidic Pool ability</b> - Due to the unstable nature of the Spitter's body, periodically a pool of Spit will leak out beneath her feet.

 * <details><summary>Known Conflicts</summary>

 	If you don't use any of these plugins at all, no need to worry about conflicts.